pptrgi/react-portfolio-website/README.md

 - Thanks Font Awesome for the icons used in this application
 - Emailjs provides the email service
 - To view the detail page for individual projects is thanks to React Router
-- Special thanks to Tailwind CSS framework for styling the app
+- Special thanks to Tailwind CSS framework for its use in styling the app